 The gloves have a unique feature called Thermalpush.
 This is located in the inner lining, which increases insulation inside the gloves.
 There’s also a durable water-repellant coating that helps the gloves shed water and reduces evaporative cooling.

 The gloves fit tight but are stretchy, and movement is not restricted.
 A pairing snap on the wrist keeps the gloves securely in place.

 All paddling gloves are not the same.
 The NRS Hdyroskin gloves are excellent for cold weather paddling.
 Some brands have issues with their sizing.
 Thanks to NRS, their sizing is accurate.

 # 7 Koofin Gear Fishing Gloves

 - ¾ finger

-The Koofin Gear fishing gloves are made from synthetic leather.
-The ergonomic design on the palm area provides a better grip on fishing rods, paddles, or trekking poles.
-They have the usual features, stretchy, lightweight, and dry quickly.
-Because they are thin and comfortable, you would hardly feel that you’re wearing a pair of gloves for kayaking.
+Koofin Gear Fishing Gloves are stretchy, lightweight, and dry quickly.
+Because they are thin and comfortable, you don’t feel like you are wearing a pair of gloves for kayaking.